-GROUP SERVICE REPRESENTATIVE (GSR)
+Group Service Representative (GSR)

-Suggested sobriety time: One year Term: One year
+Suggested sobriety time: One year

 The GSR position is a very important service position for which a member can be elected.
 Great care should be taken with this choice; the quality of the District/Area Services and ultimately World Services can only be as good as those choices the individual Groups make.
 As with the Secretaries, GSR candidates should only accept positions for those Groups that they regularly attend.
 Regular attendance is to be defined by the groups.
-They are the ones who will carry the information back to the Group as to what is going on in our Fellowship on a District/Area level as well as the World level.
+They are the ones who will carry the information back to the Group as to what is going on in our Fellowship on a District/ Area level as well as the World level.